rbowsley/lamplighthelp/source/16-11-4_Setting_Up_Office_365_With_Two_Factor_Authentication.markdown

 ![Microsoft Password Screen](16.11.4d.png)

-- The exact path to follow in Microsoft  may change as they update their help, but is likley to always be in the ‘Security’ area.
+- The exact path to follow in Microsoft  may change as they update their help, but is likely to always be in the ‘Security’ area.

 ### Entering Settings in Lamplight